English

 Greece

-The origins of such a conflict are complex.
-The primary causes were that Sparta feared the growing power and influence of the Athenian Empire.
-The Peloponnesian war began after the Persian Wars ended in 449 BCE.
-The two powers struggled to agree on their respective spheres of influence, absent Persia's influence.
-This disagreement led to friction and eventually outright war.
-Additionally, Athens and its ambitions caused increasing instability in Greece.
+The Peloponnesian War was primarily caused by Sparta's fear of the growing power and influence of the Athenian Empire.
+Following the end of the Persian Wars in 449 BCE, the two powers were unable to agree on their respective spheres of influence in the absence of Persian influence.
+This disagreement eventually led to friction and outright war.
+In addition, the ambitions of Athens and its society contributed to increasing instability in Greece.

 431 BCE - 421 BCE